Panda Recovery Factors

-Google do however display low quality pages, but only if there are no other higher quality pages to show under that specific query.
-And on the other hand, some low quality pages may seem ok, but lacks enough information to feel credible or trustworthy.
+Google does, however, display low-quality pages, but only if there are no other higher quality pages to show under that specific query.
+And on the other hand, some low-quality pages may seem ok but lacks enough information to feel credible or trustworthy.

-For instance the site having bad reviews and the author having a low level of expertise in the subject with a bad reputation.
+For instance, the site has bad reviews and the author having a low level of expertise in the subject with a bad reputation.

-Further more a site will be deemed low to lowest if quality of the main content is low, if a page fails one of the website checks or any other checks that are a concern.
+Furthermore, a site will be deemed low to lowest if the quality of the main content is low if a page fails one of the website checks or any other checks that are a concern.
 In an instance like that, they do not hesitate to use low or lowest ratings.

 • Low quality pages usually have a purpose, though the purpose may be somewhat unclear or the page may not achieve that purpose well.